 In the event of downtime, taking preventative measures to safeguard your business is key.
 Ensure your tours, activities and transportation routes continue running smoothly by backing up and saving manifests locally.

 At Zaui, reliability remains a core value of Zaui’s engineering culture and identity.
-Over the past year, we’ve worked to build communication tools off our network, ramping up customer communication with automated alerts, implementing live system updates through status.zaui.com, and making further investments in real time outage and monitoring solutions.
+Over the past year, we’ve worked to build communication tools off our network, ramping up customer communication with automated alerts, implementing live system updates through status.zaui.com, and making further investments in a real-time outage and monitoring solutions.

 Share your 2010s travel industry observations and predictions for the next decade with us!